 When Are Ticks Most Active?

-When the temperature is too low for ticks to be active they fall into a kind of dormant state, a stasis in which they slow down their metabolism and wait for the next warm period until the temperatures are high enough and they can become active again.
+When the temperature is too low for ticks to be active, they fall into a kind of dormant state, a stasis in which they slow down their metabolism and wait for the next warm period until the temperatures are high enough and they can become active again.

 When Are Ticks Most Active?

-In general, ticks become active when the temperature is above 45 degrees Fahrenheit (7 Celsius).
+Ticks are most active when the temperature is above 45 degrees Fahrenheit (7 Celsius).

 When the temperature is high enough and the weather is warm and humid, ticks feel most comfortable.
 Then the small parasites crawl up on, blades of grass, flowers, or low branches, stretch their front legs (where their olfactory organs are), in the air, and lie in wait for a suitable host animal.